My Love For Basketball!

 Do You Have Any Idols In Your Life?
 Click Here!

-Yes, basketball was my god from 4th grade until I was in my forties.
+Yes, basketball was my god from 4th grade until my forties.
 We can learn from one another, but we should not put anyone on a pedestal except for God.
-For example, do you believe that Michael Jordan never lost a basketball game he played in?
+For example, do you believe Michael Jordan never lost a basketball game?
 OF COURSE NOT!
 He failed many times.
 He is human, and there is only one true God, unlike the media portrays celebrities like Michael Jordan and others!
+Remember that YOUR VICTORY sometimes comes in small steps, but those steps need to follow Jesus Christ, not our worldly idols.
+Never forget that prayer helps more than you could ever imagine!

-1 Timothy 2:5 For there is one God and one mediator between God and mankind, the man Christ Jesus.
+1 Timothy 2:5 For there is one God and one mediator between God and humanity, the man Christ Jesus.

-Hansel Enmanuel, Despite having only one arm, plays better basketball than I ever could with both of my arms! ~ Bill Greguska
+Hansel Enmanuel, despite having only one arm, plays better basketball than I ever could with both of my arms at my best! ~ Bill Greguska

 Jesus looked at them and said, “With man, this is impossible, but with God, all things are possible.”
 Matthew 19:26